 It is smarter to be proactive about student loan debt, however, than to wait and assume.
-Federal student loans, in particular, have a number of repayment options that make it easier to deal with debt.
+Federal student loans, in particular, have a number of repayment or forgiveness options that make it easier to deal with debt.
 Learn about these options now, use the repayment estimator, and find the plan that best suits your unique financial situation:

 - Standard Repayment Plan: This is the repayment plan that will be “assigned” to you if you make no alternate choice.
 Payments are set at a fixed amount, and you usually pay this amount for up to 10 years — or up to 30 years for Consolidation Loans.
 If you feel that you can afford this amount, this is usually the best approach as you know how much you will pay for how long.
 The total amount of principal and interest you will repay is usually less than other options.

 - Graduated Repayment Plan: If your estimated income is lower at first, but you expect it will increase over time, this might be a better option.
 Here your payments will be lower initially and then increase, usually every two years.
 Similar to the standard repayment plan, you will usually pay this amount for up to 10 years or up to 30 years for Consolidation Loans.
 Because your initial payments are lower, more interest accrues, so the total amount you repay over time will be higher than the standard plan.